No Telephone to Heaven: Plot summary

 The novel begins with a small group of armed militants, a much older Clare Savage among them, traveling through Jamaica's remote Cockpit Country.
 The militants have settled on land once owned by Clare's grandmother Miss Mattie, where they train together and grow food as well as produce illegal drugs.

-The second chapter tells the story of Paul H., who is initially at a party with Harry/Harriet, a transgender half-brother/half-sister to one of Paul's friends.
+The second chapter tells the story of Paul H., who is initially at a party with Harry/Harriet, the gay and feminine half-brother to one of Paul's friends.
 Paul returns home after a late night to find a horrific scene: his family and all of their servants have been murdered with a machete.
 He stumbles upon Christopher, another servant employed by Paul's parents, and enlists his help in dealing with the bodies and the burials.
 But we learn in flashback that Christopher, an orphan whose family has served Paul's parents for generations, committed the murders when he went to ask a favor from Paul's father—to help Christopher find where his grandmother is buried so that he could give her spirit rest—and was turned down.
 Christopher had been waiting for Paul, and kills him before Paul figures out what has happened.

 The story then shifts time periods to 1960, when Boy Savage, Clare's father, is immigrating with his family to the United States.
 Kitty Savage, Clare's mother, is not happy about moving away from all she has ever known, but she resigns herself to quiet depression upon departure from Jamaica and arrival in Miami.
 Boy purchases a used car and the family travels north to New York City.
 While traveling through the state of Georgia, Boy attempts to get a room in a segregated motel; the innkeeper suspects that he is black, but Boy is able to convince the innkeeper that he is white by telling him that his ancestors once owned plantations.
 When the family arrives in New York City they go to stay with Winston and Grace, relatives from Kitty's mother's side of the family.
 Soon, however, they stop any contact with Kitty's relatives in order to fully assume a white identity.
 Boy eventually takes a job driving a laundry truck and Kitty goes to work in the office of his employer.
 Fed up with the constant racism she encounters, Kitty decides to slip messages into the linens before they are delivered—messages such as “Marcus Garvey was right” and “America is cruel.
 Consider kindness for a change” aimed at the white customers.
 Mr. B, Kitty's employer, finds out about the messages and fires two of the black workers, Georgia and Virginia; Mr. B suspects that they were the ones slipping in the messages.
 Kitty quits her job, then takes Clare's younger sister Jennie and returns to Jamaica.